Huey Long: Senate campaign

 Although his Senate term began on March 4, 1931, Long completed most of his four-year term as governor, which did not end until May 1932.
 He declared that leaving the seat vacant would not hurt Louisiana: "[W]ith Ransdell as Senator, the seat was vacant anyway."
 By occupying the governorship until January 25, 1932, Long prevented Lieutenant Governor Cyr, who threatened to undo Long's reforms, from succeeding to the office.
 In October 1931, Cyr learned Long was in Mississippi and declared himself the state's legitimate governor.
 In response, Long ordered National Guard troops to surround the Capitol to block Cyr's "coup d'état" and petitioned the Louisiana Supreme Court.
 Long successfully argued that Cyr had vacated the office of lieutenant-governor when trying to assume the governorship and had the court eject Cyr.

-Before becoming a senator, Long ensured that his successor as governor would not only continue his reforms, but that he had a friendly legislature to work with.
-Long was successful in this, as noted by one historian:

-In 1932 he secured the election of a completely compliant governor, along with his whole slate of other officeholders, and thereafter he increased the number of his followers in the legislature until he commanded more than a two-thirds majority in both houses, which enacted any law he asked for.
-He asked for many.
-Still intent on extending his reform program, still insistent on weakening an evaporating opposition, he would storm back from Washington and, through his governor, summon without advance notice a special session of the legislature.
-At these numerous meetings laws would be passed at a breathtaking rate and without much regard for such parliamentary niceties as committee hearings or floor debate.
-In seven special sessions between August 1934 and September 1935 a total of 226 bills was turned out, and at one especially memorable session 44 bills were enacted within five days.